-The Wysiwyg field creates a WordPress content editor in the typical fashion used in Posts and Pages.
+The Wysiwyg field creates a WordPress content editor as seen in Posts and Pages.
 Wysiwyg is an acronym for "what you see is what you get".

 This is one of the most useful fields for editing content as it allows for both text and multimedia to be edited and styled within a single area.

-ACF will return your content formatted for HTML (the same way that the_content() does).
+The Wysiwyg editor field will return your content formatted for HTML in the same manner that the_content() does.

 This example demonstrates how to display a Wysiwyg field’s content.

 The acf_the_content filter

 When loading a Wysiwyg field value, the value is passed through a filter